Welcome

 Artistic Director and Co-Founder, Open Space

-Open Space Faculty
+Open Space Resident Choreographer

 Performing Artists